Iconians/volcanoTriviaApp/README.md

 ## Pages

 1. **Start Page**
     - Users log in here to start the quiz.

 2. **Question Page**
     - Users face a series of 5 random questions, testing their volcano knowledge.

 3. **Results Page**
-   - Displays the results of the quiz, highlighting correct and incorrect answers.
+    - Displays the results of the quiz, highlight how many answer you got right/wrong.

 4. **Users Page**
+    - Explore users scores.
-   - Explore high scores and challenge others.
+    - change password and log out

+5. **High Score Page**
+    - view top High scores.
+    - navigate to home or user Page

 ## Technologies